alinsoar/cpp/README.md

 # Description

 A C preprocessor written in scheme.
+It was tested against the gnu cpp output on Ioccc source code and against the linux kernel.

 # Examples